 Tip 18 – Energy Medicine Techniques

 Energy medicine is another field that can help you with sleep issues.
 We all are made of energy, and you can easily influence and shift your energies through simple exercises.
-I have selected six techniques that are frequently used by energy medicine practitioners.
+I have selected seven techniques that are frequently used by energy medicine practitioners.

 Connecting Heaven and Earth

 Connecting Heaven and Earth is a good calming exercise that you can do just before climbing into your bed.
 Donna Eden demonstrates it in the video 6:44 onwards, as a part of The Daily Energy Routine that I have mentioned at the beginning of this post.

 This is an old technique from Qi-Gong.
 It releases tension and calms your nervous system.
 By doing this, you can release energy tied with many different emotions – from frustration, anger, shame, or guilt, to sadness or grief.